 - Mediavine and Adthrive are premium-level ad networks.
 They require multiple tens or hundreds of thousands of sessions each month before they’ll accept you.
 I’ve heard great things about both of these companies.

 Monetizing with ads can be an amazing step – and they don’t have to be intrusive or annoying to your users.
-So make sure you go with a reputable company – and that you have an account rep who will help you enhance user experience while also optimizing your ad revenue.
+So make sure you go with a reputable company and have an account rep who will help you enhance user experience while optimizing your ad revenue.

 It’s tempting to want to outsource your writing!
-When you’re first starting out, though, I’d caution you against hiring someone else to write your articles.
-Start by writing them all yourself – it’ll help you learn what to do.
-And if you’ve got the 60 steps to follow?
+When starting out, though, I’d caution you against hiring someone else to write your articles.
+Start by writing them yourself – it’ll help you learn what to do.
+And if you’ve got the Project 24 steps to follow?
 It’s honestly pretty easy to do.

-Once you’re more established, then I hear a lot of amazing things about TextGoods.com – a Project 24 alumni who has a whole team of writers that follows the Income School methodology.
+Once you’re more established, I hear many amazing things about Upwork.com and PassionPosts.com – a Project 24 alumni with a whole team of writers that follows the Income School methodology.
 I’ve gotten a couple of articles from them, and they’re solid.
 As with any writing service, though, I did go through those articles and make a few edits.
 After all, they don’t have all of my stories – so (at a minimum), I always add in some fun stories for my readers.

 Further Monetization with Info Products, Courses, and Beyond

-Once you’re at that point, though, you’ll have enough data, emails, and knowledge to understand what it is your audience wants.
+Once you’re at that point, you’ll have enough data, emails, and knowledge to understand what your audience wants.
 Then, you can use that (and the Income School Guy’s Monetization Course) to make your info products, courses, memberships, or whatever else floats your homesteading monetization boat.